 Impact of Climate in the Midwest

 Midwest includes 12 states of North Central United States.
 This region is home to more than 60 million people.
-Midwest is covered by forests, grasslands, the Great Lakes and rivers.
-Three major river systems of this region are Ohio, Missouri and Mississippi River System.
-The average air temperature of Midwest has been increased.
-Northern areas are the most affected ones by this temperature increase.
+The Midwest is covered by forests, grasslands, the Great Lakes and rivers.
+Three major river systems of the region are Ohio, Missouri and Mississippi River System.
+The average air temperature in the Midwest has increased.
+Northern areas are the most affected by this temperature increase.

 Facts you didn’t know: –

-- Eastern part of this region gets the highest precipitation and western part gets the least.
+- The eastern part of the region gets the highest precipitation and western part gets the least.

 - Heavy downpours are very common in this region.